 The provisions of the Income Tax Act 1967 relating to basis periods are as follows:

-As at March 2015, there are six Public Rulings issued by the Inland Revenue Board (IRB), four of which are currently applicable:
+As at March 2021, the following Public Rulings issued by the Inland Revenue Board (IRB) are currently applicable:

-It should be noted that the above legislative references are provided for full information only as candidates are not required to be able to quote these when answering Paper P6 (MYS).
+It should be noted that the above legislative references are provided for full information only as candidates are not required to be able to quote these when answering ATX MYS exam questions.
 This article will cover the relevant rules contained within these sections and the guidance provided in the applicable Public Rulings.

 Malaysia switched from the preceding-year basis to the current-year basis in the calendar year 2000.
 This was achieved by amending the provision in section 20 by inserting the word 'coinciding', so the section now reads as follows: